Doctor of Physical Therapy Program

 PT Observation Hours

-Thomas Jefferson University’s PT Department requires students to observe licensed PTs for a total of 50 hours in at least two different settings.
-The two settings may include: two outpatient settings, two inpatient settings, or preferably one outpatient and one inpatient setting.
+Thomas Jefferson University’s PT Department strongly recommends students observe licensed PTs for a total of 50 hours in at least two different settings, preferably one outpatient and one inpatient.

 See below for instructions on how and where to submit your application materials.

 **Please note: GRE scores are not required to apply to the program.